SoftUni-Internal/interactive-content/EN/02-Sets-and-Maps-Advanced/06-Homework.md

 [/code-editor]
 [task-description]
 ## Description
 So many people!
-It's hard to count them all.
+It is hard to count them all.

-But that's your job as a statistician.
+But that is your job as a statistician.

 You get raw data for a given city and you need to aggregate it.

-On each input line, you'll be given data in the format: `city|country|population`.
+On each input line, you will be given data in the format: `city|country|population`.

 There will be **no redundant whitespaces anywhere** in the input.